trozlabs/zoinx/readme.md

 commands can be run.

 **NOTE**
-`--entity` and `--feature` work in nearly identical manners such as NOT having a domain class.
+`--entity` and `--feature` work in nearly identical manners such as Features NOT having a domain class.
 Feature differences will be noted.</br></br>

 <a name="code-gen-ex"></a>